 Cheval des Andes is a joint venture between Terrazas de Los Andes and the Cheval Blanc in France.
 Both Cheval and Terrazas are a division of the Moet & Chandon wine family.

-As “The Grand Cru of the Andes is made up of Malbec, Cabernet Sauvignon, Cabernet Franc, Merlot, and Petit Verdot, depending on the year.
-The varieties separately age 18 months in French oak, after which they are blended together and aged another six months.
-Once bottled, Cheval holds the wine for at least 18 months to enhance it Argentine Style.
+The Grand Cru of the Andes comprises Malbec, Cabernet Sauvignon, Cabernet Franc, Merlot, and Petit Verdot, depending on the year.
+The varieties separately age 18 months in French oak, after which they are blended and aged another six months.
+Once bottled, Cheval holds the wine for at least 18 months to enhance its Argentine Style.

 Argentine Style Through Terroir

 It was a brilliant idea because it unites Argentina’s most popular sport with another of its favorite pastimes, drinking wine.
 Cheval means horse in French, so what better way to honor the symbol of the vineyard and winery than with a polo field.
-Of course, you cannot have a polo field without a stable of horses, and on any visit to this winery, you will not miss a glimpse at the equines residing on the property.
+Of course, you cannot have a polo field without a stable of horses, and on any visit to this winery, you will not miss a glimpse at the beautiful equines residing on the property.

 Cheval des Andes Wine